mschwager/riplink/README.md

 `riplink` finds dead links on the web.
 It's useful for double-checking web pages for incorrect, or dead web links.

+Inspired by Wikimedia and the Internet Archive [fixing broken links on Wikipedia](https://blog.wikimedia.org/2016/10/26/internet-archive-broken-links/), and my curiosity of concurrent programming in Go.

 # Installing

 ```